-- Another critical flaw of the app lies in its organiser of notes.
-To add a new note, it creates a whole new page which is annoying at times.
+- Another critical flaw of the app lies in its organizer of notes.
+Adding a new note, creates a whole new page which is annoying at times.
 For example, if a student takes notes for different lectures, there would be many notebook pages for different lectures at the end of the week or a month.

 - Notability offers an audio recording feature synced with pen strokes while taking notes.
-Thus, it elevates the user’s convenience to recall and reorganise the notes later while going through the digital notebook.
+Thus, it elevates the user’s convenience to recall and reorganize the notes later while going through the digital notebook.

 - The price for purchasing Notability is relatively on the higher side.
-However, while comparing it with other apps, it charges a bit premium, pulling it behind at certain conditions.
+However, while comparing it with other apps, it charges a bit premium, pulling it behind in certain conditions.

-- The app has a drawback in its limited pen sizes and organisational options.
-It has a simplified file organiser, giving it an edge, but users sometimes feel restrained due to a lack of options.
+- The app has a drawback in its limited pen sizes and organizational options.
+It has a simplified file organizer, giving it an edge, but users sometimes feel restrained due to a lack of options.

 #3.
 Microsoft OneNote